St. John's Episcopal Church

-Dear Sisters & Brother,
+Dear Sisters & Brothers,

 There are many, many opportunities to worship with Episcopalians around the country at many individual parish websites.
 What a wonderful opportunity for all of us to experience worship with others who worship in buildings different from our own and in ways different from our own.
 That “Anglican Tent’ is very large and accommodates many diverse styles and forms.

 At St. John’s we are currently, worshiping in person at 8:00 am and 10:00 am with Compline on Sunday evening at 8:00.

 Sunday Compline is one of the most beloved services included in our Book of Common Prayer.
 As a way to begin worshipping together online, Fr.
 John Conners is inviting you to a Sunday Evening Compline Service on Zoom at 8:00 pm.
 I hope you will join us this Sunday.
 If you plan on attending, please Email email@example.com and Fr.
 John will email you the details to join the Zoom Meeting.